creative projects mostly just for fun

 version two

-so i bought handwritten lyrics of the song from the artist and by the end of january the following year, i put the lyrics in a frame juxtaposed next to the canvas. moving without a plan like the first version with some sort of reckless abandon (like ripping the canvas off the original wood frame), i updated the original painting a bit and fixed some parts i didn’t love and wanted the new version to feel a bit more…powerful.
+a month or so later, i put the lyrics in a frame juxtaposed next to the canvas. moving without much a plan [like the first version], i updated the original painting a bit and fixed some parts i didn’t love. i didn’t know what i was going to do but i knew i wanted this version to feel even more bold.

-version three (and what i think is the final version)
+version three (the final version)

-in april 2025, i had just bought this small (about 11x14 in) wood frame from a thrift store and wasn’t sure what to do with it, but it felt like a good piece for a collage. the original canvas of it was some kind of paper glued flatly onto the frame (like something you’d find mass produced and at Home Sense or Target or something).
+in april 2025, i had just bought this small (about 11x14 in) wood frame from a thrift store and wasn’t sure what to do with it, but it felt like a good piece for a collage.

 “i’ll let you be in my dreams if i can be in yours”